MicroEJ/docs/VEEPortingGuide/cModuleOsal.rst

 Overview
 ========

 Some packs need to call APIs from the RTOS (queue, semaphore,...).
-In order to have generic packs, an OS Abstraction Layer (OSAL) is necessary to use these kind of functions.
+In order to have generic packs, an OS Abstraction Layer (OSAL) is necessary to use this kind of function.

 Integrate OSAL in your VEE Port
 ===============================

-If your OS is not mentionned in this documentation, please ask MicroEJ support.
+If your OS is not mentioned in this documentation, please ask MicroEJ support.

 FreeRTOS
 --------